quadristan/quadblog/src/posts/2023-02-my-crypto-guidelines-for-eng.md

 The source code will leak, see above.
 People will reverse-engineer it, someone can leave the company with a USB drive, and a new owner will find it...

-And on top of that, think of this question
+And on top of that, think of this question:

 > Would you rather change the whole codebase, or to re-generate keys?